radical-cybertools/ExTASY/doc/pages/apiref.rst

 .. topic:: **pre_loop()**

 	The ``radical.ensemblemd.Kernel`` returned by pre_loop is executed before the main simulation-analysis loop is started.
 It can be used for example to set up structures, initialize experimental environments, one-time data transfers and so on.

     *Returns*:

 	        Implementations of this method must return either a single or a list of ``radical.ensemblemd.Kernel`` object(s).
 An exception is thrown otherwise.

-:simulation_step(iteration, instance):
+.. topic:: **simulation_step(iteration, instance)**

 	The ``radical.ensemblemd.Kernel`` returned by simulation_step is executed once per loop iteration before analysis_step.

-    **Arguments**:
+    *Arguments*:

-        * **iteration** [int] - The iteration parameter is a positive integer and references the current iteration of the simulation-analysis loop.
+    	    * iteration [int] - The iteration parameter is a positive integer and references the current iteration of the simulation-analysis loop.
-        * **instance** [int] - The instance parameter is a positive integer and references the instance of the simulation step, which is in the range [1 .. simulation_instances].
+        	* instance [int] - The instance parameter is a positive integer and references the instance of the simulation step, which is in the range [1 .. simulation_instances].

-    **Returns**:
+    *Returns*:

     	    Implementations of this method must return either a single or a list of ``radical.ensemblemd.Kernel`` object(s).
 An exception is thrown otherwise.

-:analysis_step(iteration,instance):
+.. topic:: **analysis_step(iteration,instance)**

 	The ``radical.ensemblemd.Kernel`` returned by analysis_step is executed once per loop iteration after simulation_step.

-    **Arguments**:
+    *Arguments*:

-        * **iteration** [int] - The iteration parameter is a positive integer and references the current iteration of the simulation-analysis loop.
+        	* iteration [int] - The iteration parameter is a positive integer and references the current iteration of the simulation-analysis loop.
-        * **instance** [int] - The instance parameter is a positive integer and references the instance of the simulation step, which is in the range [1 .. simulation_instances].
+        	* instance [int] - The instance parameter is a positive integer and references the instance of the simulation step, which is in the range [1 .. simulation_instances].

-    **Returns**:
+    *Returns*:

     	    Implementations of this method must return either a single or a list of ``radical.ensemblemd.Kernel`` object(s).
 An exception is thrown otherwise.

-:post_loop():
+.. topic:: **post_loop()**

 	The ``radical.ensemblemd.Kernel`` returned by post_loop is executed after the main simulation-analysis loop has finished.
 It can be used for example to set up structures, initialize experimental environments and so on.

-    **Returns**:
+    *Returns*:

         	Implementations of this method must return a single ``radical.ensemblemd.Kernel`` object.
 An exception is thrown otherwise.